 - Develop new goals and behaviors

-To help you to develop greater self-awareness, the therapist might (4):
+To help discover greater self-awareness, the psychologist might (4):

 - Use open-ended questions like, “how did you feel when that happened?”

-- Focus on you, rather than learning or practicing strategies or tools to help manage symptoms
+- Focus on the client’s experience, rather than learning or practicing strategies or tools to help manage a client's symptoms

-- Say things to show you that they understand how you are thinking or feeling
+- Say things to show that they have empathetic understanding of how the patient is thinking or feeling

-- Create a non-judgemental and caring atmosphere, where you can feel comfortable saying anything
+- Create a non-judgmental and caring atmosphere, where clients can feel comfortable saying anything

 What to look for in a client-centered therapist

 The best-fitting professional for you will depend on individual factors, symptoms, your location and finances.
 Finding the right person to work with is crucial in setting the necessary and sufficient conditions for a successful outcome.
 Rogers believed therapist congruence between therapist and client was the most important aspect of his treatment.
 In addition to building the therapist-client relationship, there are several other key factors to consider in your search for a client-centered therapist: